arangodb/kube-arangodb/README.md

 features will first be released with an "alpha" or "beta" readiness state and over time move to full "production readiness".

+Operator will supports versions supported on providers and maintained by Kubernetes.
+Once version is not supported anymore it will go into "Deprecating" state and will be marked as deprecated on Minor release.

 The following table has the general readiness state, the table below covers individual newer features separately.